Nourie Hadig: Synopsis

 While the ring was on Nourie Hadig's finger, the moon had told the wife that she was the most beautiful one.
 After the ring was removed, though, it said that Nourie Hadig was.
 The wife became so angry that she died.

 Analysis

 Tale type

 The tale is classified in Aarne-Thompson-Uther Index as type ATU 709, "Snow White".
 Other tales of this type include Snow White, Bella Venezia, Gold-Tree and Silver-Tree, Myrsina, La petite Toute-Belle and The Young Slave.

 It also includes an episode in the middle from Aarne-Thompson type 425G, similar to The Sleeping Prince and the frame story of the Pentamerone.
 The heroine's plight is revealed in the same manner in many more tales, such as The Maiden with the Rose on her Forehead, The Goose Girl, or The Lord of Lorn.

 Motifs

 The heroine's name, Nourie Hadig, means a tiny bit of pomegranate.

 The tale also includes the motif of "The Stone of Pity" (alternatively, "The Knife of Patience", in some versions), a mark of tale type ATU 894.
-This also features in The Young Slave.
+This also features in The Young Slave, another Snow White variant.